• Skip to primary navigation

 Due to the fact that amateurs are competing alongside the pros the courses are set up a little easier than they are for a regular tournament.
 That means that scoring is typically very low and although that can change if the weather plays up, generally speaking you want a player who is capable of firing in a lot of birdies.

 Johnny Miller’s 1994 win was the last time a score single-digits under par was enough for glory.
-In 2015 Brandt Snedeker shot -22 to win, with the average score since then (including 2015) being a very, very low -18.83!
+In 2015 Brandt Snedeker shot -22 to win, with the average score since the year 2000 being a very, very low -16.76.

 Primary Sidebar